gotson/komga-website/src/guides/trash.md

 :::danger
 Enabling this option means that content will be removed from your Library immediately with no chance to simply restore it if there was a mistake.

+It will also prevent folder and file moves between libraries.
 :::

 ## Manually Empty Trash